-Plug-In Librarian and Settings Menus The Settings and Librarian pop-up menus that appear in some AudioSuite plug-ins provide a means of saving, loading, copying, pasting and organizing custom plug-in settings files.
+Plug-In Librarian and Settings Menus

+The Settings and Librarian pop-up menus that appear in some AudioSuite plug-ins provide a means of saving, loading, copying, pasting and organizing custom plug-in settings files.
 See "Using the Librarian" on page 27.

+Analyze Button

-Analyze Button Lets you analyze a selection without actually processing it.
+This button analyzes a selection without actually processing it.
 "For example, on the DigiRack Gain plug-in, the Analyze feature lets you determine the maximum peak level on a track at a specific gain value before you process the audio."

-Side-Chain Input Selector Lets you select a track or bus to be used to trigger processing.
+Key Input Selector Lets you select a track or bus to be used to trigger processing.
 In order to use this feature, the key input source audio must occur at the same time as the target audio.
-See "Side-Chain Processing" on page 24.
+See "Using the Side-Chain Input" on page 23.